benaston/NFeature/readme.md

 NFeature
 ====

-A simple feature configuration system.
+A simple feature configuration system (or feature toggle / flipper / whatever you want to call it.)

 Feature configuration walls enable you to integrate your code earlier, which brings lots of goodness (such as helping to avoid branch merge problems.)